 Yes.
-AIFs can only focus on investment activities and their management and investment shall comply with the general rules applicable to the financial instruments markets, notably those resulting from the implementation carried out in Portugal of the MiFID II by the PSC, with the due adaptations in accordance with their specific nature.
+AIFs can only focus on investment activities and their management and investment shall comply with the general rules established in the UCI Law in accordance with their specific nature.

 4.2 Are there any limitations on the types of investments that can be included in an Alternative Investment Fund's portfolio, whether for diversification reasons or otherwise?